-Cloud Firewall includes a powerful built-in threat detection engine that blocks malicious traffic and common internet-based attacks in real time.
-It also delivers precise virtual patching.
-The Mitigation Settings feature lets you flexibly configure the threat detection engine’s operating mode.
-You can enable and adjust modules such as threat intelligence, basic protection, intelligent defense, and virtual patching to identify and block potential intrusions with greater accuracy.
-This topic describes how to configure the intrusion prevention system (IPS) feature.
+Cloud Firewall provides a built-in threat detection engine that blocks malicious traffic and common internet attacks in real time and delivers virtual patching.
+On the Mitigation Settings page, you can configure the engine operating mode and enable modules such as threat intelligence, basic protection, intelligent defense, and virtual patching to block intrusions.

 IPS capabilities for the Internet border